Updated: July 17, 2024

-Much of the United States remain under excessive heat warnings and watches, according to the National Weather Service.
-Farriers should take precautions to protect themselves this week.
+Parts of the United States continue to experience excessive heat warnings and watches, according to the National Weather Service (NWS).
+Farriers should take precautions to protect themselves from heat exhaustion and heat stroke.

 Category 4 (purple) Extreme: This level of rare and/or long-duration extreme heat with little to no overnight relief affects anyone without effective cooling and/or adequate hydration.
 Impacts likely in most health systems, heat-sensitive industries and infrastructure.